evanotero/python-fun/README.md

 =============
 This is a collection of Python files that have been used in class or were created for personal enjoyment.

 Some of these projects were written when I first started learning to program (i.e. TicTacToe).
-However, the workarounds used, in these files, for situations where advanced concepts had not yet been introduced are interesting to read.
+The workarounds used for situations where advanced concepts had not yet been introduced are interesting to read.

 Maze Solver
 ------------